Headstone & Gravestone Design Ideas and Advice

 The following tips will hopefully answer the most commonly asked questions about headstone design.

-2. Is a simple stone ok?
+2. Is a simple headstone design ok?

 Yes, simple is fine.... and try and avoid the obvious such as 'in loving memory'.
-In fact I often find the simplest stones are the most beautiful and moving.
+In fact, I often find the simplest stones are the most beautiful and moving.

 3.What about rules and regulations?
+Will my design be approved?

-4. Does a design for a hand carved headstone need to be really fancy?
+4. Does a design for a hand-carved headstone need to be really fancy?

 Not at all.
-Just because the gravestone is handmade it doesn't have to be different and 'arty' !
+Just because the gravestone is handmade it doesn't have to be different and 'arty'!
 Sometimes all that is needed is some really fine lettering and spacing, with a simple design like the one above.
 If on the other hand you have a detailed and complex design in mind that is also great; it is all about giving you choice.

 5.What factors influence the choice of design?

-After a few discussions about content and size, shape and material, it is important to discuss the character.
+After a few discussions about content and size, shape, and material, it is important to discuss the character.
 The inscription may need to be formal and upright, maybe using capital letters.
 Sans serif lettering tends to give a more modern feel.
 Italics and flourishes are more relaxed.

 Whatever the temperament of the stone, current trends are best avoided and the lettering style used needs to be long lasting.